 - Max_q[q[s[t], a[t]]] represents the maximum value within the set of 2 or 4 q values corresponding to the 2 or 4 actions

 - s(t-1) is the previous states vector, and s_i is an element of it

 This is how the simulation will broadly work.
 In the first trial, you will set your agent in the world and it will start exploring randomly the environment until it finds the reward.
 When it reaches the reward, the q value of the last action performed increases according to the learning equation.
 The first trial ends and the second one starts with the agent set again in the initial position.
-The agent will move again, and will learning nothing until it reaches the position to which it assigned a value in the first trial (the one visited before the reward).
+The agent will move again and will learn nothing until it reaches the position to which it assigned a value in the first trial (the one visited before the reward).
 Thus, the q-values/weights matrix are progressively updated moving away from the rewarded position.
-Therefore, the larger the world, the larger the number of trials and steps the agent will need to learn to know what to do at each position.
+Therefore, the larger the word, the larger the number of trials and steps the agent will need to learn to know what to do at each position.

 Here the pseudo-code of how the algorithm works

 - Reset relevant variables

 - Set the world to the initial state (agent at the starting position)

 - Loop over the steps of the trial